Facebook wants to nudge you into 'meaningful' online groups

 SAN FRANCISCO (AP) — At Facebook, mere “sharing” is getting old.
 Finding deeper meaning in online communities is the next big thing.

-CEO Mark Zuckerberg is no longer satisfied with helping people share baby pictures and live video – or fake news and hate symbols – via the social network he created.
-So the Facebook founder wants to bring more meaning to its nearly 2 billion users by nudging them into online groups that bring together people with common passions, problems and ambitions.
+CEO Mark Zuckerberg is no longer satisfied with just connecting the world so that people can pass around baby pictures and live video – or fake news and hate symbols.
+So the Facebook founder wants to bring more meaning to its nearly 2 billion users by shepherding them into online groups that bring together people with common passions, problems and ambitions.

-Much like the creation of Facebook itself – the largest social-engineering project in history – that shift could have broad and unanticipated consequences.
-Facebook will apply the same powerful computer algorithms that made its service irresistible to so many people to the task of nudging users toward groups they’ll find equally appealing.
+Much like the creation of Facebook itself – arguably the largest social-engineering project in history – that shift could have broad and unanticipated consequences.
+Facebook will apply the same powerful computer algorithms that make its service so compelling to the task of boosting membership in “meaningful” groups to more than a billion people within five years.

-That would also have the effect of encouraging people to spend more time on Facebook, which could boost the company’s profits.
-While the company doesn’t currently place ads in its groups, it “can’t speak to future plans,” Alex Deve, the product director for Facebook Groups, said in a statement.

-Advertising is virtually Facebook’s only source of revenue; it brought in almost $27 billion dollars in 2016, 57 percent more than the previous year.
+If successful, that would also encourage people to spend more time on Facebook, which could boost the company’s profits.
+While Facebook doesn’t currently place ads in its groups, it said it “can’t speak to future plans.”
+Advertising is virtually Facebook’s only source of revenue ; it brought in almost $27 billion dollars in 2016, 57 percent more than the previous year.

 THE SEARCH FOR MEANING